Finding the Best Places to Retire Since 2006!

 Retire in Wichita Falls, Texas?

-Downtown is spread over several blocks, and its wide streets are lined by tall red and yellow brick office buildings with first floor retailers, coffee shops, banks and such.
-Plans are in place to revitalize the downtown since it has lost business to outlying shopping malls, including Sikes Senter, which has a Dillard's, a Sears and smaller national merchants.
+Downtown, which is scheduled for renovation once funding is secured, is spread over several blocks, and its wide streets are lined by tall red and yellow brick office buildings with first floor retailers, coffee shops, banks and such.
+Sikes Senter is an outlying mall with a Dillard's, a Sears and smaller national merchants.
 The city has some nice parks, a riverwalk, a water park and an extensive biking and walking trail.
-Midwestern State University (6,500 students) has athletic events but no theater or dance department.
+Midwestern State University (6,500 students) has athletic events (but no theater or dance department).
 Most cultural events are left to the Kemp Center for the Arts, a beautiful facility that hosts the Wichita Falls Symphony Orchestra, art exhibits and has a good menu of art classes and workshops.

 The Wichita Falls Farmers' Market, which anchors the attractive six square block historic district, happens three times a week from May through September.
 Most restaurants belong to a national chain.
-Homes are primarily brick split levels and ranch ramblers, but there are also four squares, Mediterraneans, bungalows, Spanish Mission styles and more.
+Homes are primarily brick split levels and ranch ramblers, but there are four squares, Mediterraneans, bungalows and Spanish Mission styles, too.
 Neighborhoods range from modest to exclusive.

 Population: 105,000 (city proper)